Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

    :width: 6.26806in
    :height: 4.41458in

-Figure 21: 1d borehole data can be plotted on cylinders generated from the ipf file.
+Figure 21: 1D borehole data can be plotted on cylinders generated from the IPF file.
 Both real number data and string data can be plotted.
 In this example, string data was present in the "Admixture" column

 Working with IDF files